Cambridge-ICCS/FTorch/examples/1_SimpleNet/README.md

 ## Running

-To run this example install fortran-pytorch-lib as described in the main documentation.
+To run this example install FTorch as described in the main documentation.
 Then from this directory create a virtual environment an install the necessary python
 modules:
 ```